 - Develop links with CIEEM local member network groups.
 Members from these groups can give career talks to students upon request.

-- Receive bi-annual e-newsletters with up to date information on changes to environmental policy, local events and conferences and networking/professional development opportunities, many of which include opportunities for CIEEM students to attend for free.
+- Access to a tailored webpage with up to date information on changes to environmental policy, local events and conferences and networking/professional development opportunities, many of which include opportunities for CIEEM students to attend for free.

 - Accredited Degrees will be listed on our website.

-- We endeavour to assist accredited degree programme leaders in establishing new links with leading practitioners within the profession, creating invaluable opportunities for students on the course.
+- We endeavor to assist accredited degree programme leaders in establishing new links with leading practitioners within the profession, creating invaluable opportunities for students on the course.

 Professor Paul Ashton, Head of Biology at Edge Hill University, said: